 All teachers will evaluate the student through various methods (including tests, quizzes, homework, labs, projects, papers, attendance, etc.) and give a percentage grade according to the student’s performance and progress in the class.
 In addition, a personal evaluation of your child’s progress in each class will be included in a semester report card.
-At the end of each semester, we will send a report card in the mail containing your child’s semester average in the form of a PERCENTAGE grade.
+At the end of each semester, and once your tuition is paid in full, you will be given access to view and print your child’s semester average in the form of a PERCENTAGE grade.
 It is ultimately up to the parents to report this percentage grade to their umbrella school and follow the umbrella school’s grading scale.
 If you do not have an umbrella school, it is up to the parent to establish a family grading scale.
 Hilger Higher Learning does not provide a grading scale.
 It is your responsibility to report your child’s attendance to your umbrella organization/school or the department of education in your county.

 Christ has called us to be bearers of the truth and people of integrity and honesty.
 In line with what God tells us in His word, we have an Integrity Code to help students become more like Christ in their academic and personal pursuits.
 While students are encouraged from time to time to collaborate and help each other, they will ensure that the work they submit is their own and that they will neither give nor receive unauthorized assistance or information in any form of school work to another student.
 Since all HHL students are homeschooled, they may not be familiar with plagiarism.
 Plagiarism is cheating, and is often a difficult concept for some students.
 Students must give credit on all writing assignments for work that is not exclusively their own — whether that work is specifically quoted or paraphrased.
 Finally, students are expected to do all in their power to support the community of trust embodied in the Integrity Code, and we hope they will not condone violations of the Integrity Code by others.